Tech-at-DU/ACS-3330-Single-Page-Web-Applications/Assignments/Assignment-02.md

 ---

 ## 🎨 Stretch Challenges
-- Style the app with CSS or a framework
+Choose any of the challenges below.

 - Display more data: humidity, pressure, wind speed
+- Style the app with CSS or a CSS framework.
+Do your best to make your weather app look amazing!
+  - Style the page and elements based on the weatherdata, for example: show change the background color to gray when it's raining, or dark blue at night.
+Get creative!
 - Show a weather icon (e.g. `data.weather[0].icon`)
 - Add a button for **geolocation-based weather**
   - Use `navigator.geolocation.getCurrentPosition()`
   - Fetch data using OpenWeatherMap’s geolocation API
+- Use one of the other APIs supplied by OpenWeatherMap to display:
+  - Hourly Forecast 4 days
+  - 3-hour Forecast 5 days
+  - Forecast 16 days

-🔐 Note: For geolocation to work, React app may need to run in HTTPS mode:
+🔐 Note: For geolocation to work, in a React app you need to run in HTTPS mode:
 ```bash
 HTTPS=true npm start
 ```
+Check the docs of your starter code to see how to handle HTTPS.

 💡 **Additional Stretch Challenge Ideas**
 - Allow users to search by city name or coordinates (lat/lon)